 By: Chris ⎜ Last updated

-Lofoten doesn't do romance the way a Mediterranean resort does.
-There's no poolside champagne service, no turn-down chocolates, no lobby pianist.
-What it does instead is harder to manufacture: a wooden cabin over black water, mountains filling every window, and enough silence that you can hear the water moving under the floor.
-Most accommodation in Lofoten takes this form.
 Forget tower hotels and reception lobbies.
-Here, the hotel is a converted fisherman's cabin on stilts, called a rorbu, rebuilt with heated floors and good beds but still creaking in the wind and smelling faintly of the sea.
-That rawness is the whole point.
+Here the hotel is a collection of converted fishermen's cabins on stilts, called a rorbu, rebuilt with modern comforts but still creaking in the wind and smelling faintly of the sea.
 Strip away the usual luxury hotel choreography and what's left is a place where the two of you are actually alone with each other, the weather, and some of the most dramatic scenery in northern Europe.
 As a honeymoon destination, it's the opposite of the Maldives, and better for it.

 Still here?
 Good.